Naveen-Penumacha/Retinal-Image-Classification-Using-Continual-Learning/README.md

-# Retinal Image Classification Using Continual Learning
+# 🧿 Retinal Image Classification Using Continual Learning

-📌 Overview
+📖 Introduction
-Retinal image classification is crucial for the early detection and management of various ocular diseases, including diabetic retinopathy, age-related macular degeneration, and glaucoma.
-However, traditional machine learning models struggle to adapt to evolving datasets, often requiring complete retraining, which leads to catastrophic forgetting of previously learned information.
+Retinal image classification plays a pivotal role in the early diagnosis and treatment of sight-threatening diseases such as diabetic retinopathy, age-related macular degeneration, and glaucoma.
+Accurate detection at an early stage can prevent vision loss and significantly improve patient outcomes.

-To address this, we propose a novel approach that leverages continual learning techniques.
-Our framework enables continuous integration of new retinal image data while retaining prior knowledge, ensuring consistent and reliable classification performance over time.
+However, traditional machine learning models struggle to adapt when new data becomes available.
+Retraining these models frequently leads to catastrophic forgetting, where previously learned knowledge is lost.
+To overcome this, our project implements a robust continual learning framework that incrementally learns from new data while retaining previously acquired knowledge.

+🎯 Objective
+Develop an intelligent retinal image classification system capable of learning continuously from evolving data.

+Minimize the risk of catastrophic forgetting using advanced continual learning algorithms.

+Maintain high classification accuracy as new retinal images and disease patterns emerge.

+Offer a practical solution for real-world, dynamic medical imaging scenarios.

-🚀 Key Features
+🧩 Key Features
-✅ Continual Learning Framework: Prevents catastrophic forgetting by preserving previously acquired knowledge.

-✅ Dynamic Adaptability: Seamlessly incorporates new retinal images without retraining from scratch.

-✅ Improved Diagnostic Accuracy: Achieves higher classification accuracy than conventional methods.
+✨ Continual Learning:
+Employs techniques such as Experience Replay and regularization-based methods to maintain performance on old tasks while learning new ones.

+🔄 Incremental Updates:
+Enables the model to adapt to new patient data without full retraining.

+📊 Benchmark Validation:
-✅ Extensive Validation: Tested on benchmark retinal image datasets with robust experimental results.
+Validated on well-known retinal image datasets to ensure reliability and reproducibility.

+💡 Modular Design:
+Clean, modular code structure to experiment with various continual learning strategies.

+📈 Performance Tracking:
+Logs training metrics, loss curves, and accuracy for each task.